CV

 2017

-thirstDays, Love, intimacy and (com)passion in a geopolitical context, contributor, VIVO Media Arts Centre, Vancouver
+thirstDays, Love, intimacy and (com)passion in a geopolitical context, contributor, VIVO Media Arts Centre, Vancouver, 160pp

 2016

-Journeysin Weaving Histories, Sydney Hart and Clay Little, eds, First Nations Student Services at Capilano University and Presentation House Gallery, 64 pp
+Journeys in Weaving Histories, Sydney Hart and Clay Little eds., First Nations Student Services at Capilano University and Presentation House Gallery (now Polygon), 64 pp

 2014